How to Make Employee Performance Reviews More Efficient & Effective

 Stop and truly listen to your team member and what they have to say.

-Don’t lose sight of the fact that this is a two-way conversation.
+Remember that this is a two-way conversation.
 Don’t just listen to be polite, listen to learn.
 Ensure that you are conducting yourself with some emotional intelligence, don’t be defensive, ask questions, and learn to be comfortable with being uncomfortable.
 No one said that these conversations were supposed to be easy.

 Choose your words carefully.